 Day 1 UK-Kota Kinabalu

-After taking Saga’s included UK door-to-door travel service to Heathrow, depart in the evening for your overnight flight to Kota Kinabalu.
+After taking your included VIP door-to-door travel service to the airport, fly overnight flight to Kota Kinabalu.

 Day 2 Kota Kinabalu

-Transfer to the locally rated 4-star Kota Kinabalu Marriott Hotel (4Q), where you'll spend two nights.
+Transfer to the 4-star Kota Kinabalu Marriott Hotel (4Q), where you'll spend two nights.

 Situated on the seafront and close to the Filipino Market this contemporary hotel has four restaurants, a bar/lounge, a coffee shop, an outdoor swimming pool, fitness centre and free Wi-Fi throughout.
 Each of the 332 air-conditioned rooms has a television, telephone, free bottled water, safe, iron and ironing board and hairdryer.

 Conclude your day with a welcome dinner this evening when you can get to know your fellow guests over a relaxing meal.
 D